pimp-my-book/goa-student-documentation/posts/order-calculator.md

 ---
 title: Order A Calculator
-excerpt: Learn how place an order for a calculator
+excerpt: Learn how to place an order for a calculator
 ---

 # Order A Calculator